sous-chefs/aptly/README.md

 - chef exec rspec
 - kitchen test default-ubuntu-1804

-NOTE: Available distro tests: `default-debian-8`, `default-debian-9`, `default-ubuntu-1604`, `default-ubuntu-1804` and `default-ubuntu-2004`

-NOTE2: if you want to use Policyfile, rename `Policyfile.rb.dist` to `Policyfile.rb` in root and test directories, then execute `chef update` in each folder.
+NOTE: if you want to use Policyfile, rename `Policyfile.rb.dist` to `Policyfile.rb` in root and test directories, then execute `chef update` in each folder.
 Look inside `.kitchen.yml` and `spec/spec_helper.rb` too.

 ## Contributors